tatarize/balor-meerk40t/README.md

 `pip install git+https://github.com/tatarize.balor-meerk40t.git`

+# Windows Driver
+Windows, unlike Mac and Linux, will likely require something to allow the program to use pyusb compatible usb drivers.
+At least for now.
+The easiest method of doing this would be to follow the instruction for [Zadig.](https://zadig.akeo.ie/) The device uses idVendor=0x9588, idProduct=0x9899.

 # Add device.

 In device manager, add a new device.
 Add in a "balor" device.
 You can delete the default M2-Nano device that meerk40t installs as a default.